Portable Shelter Reference Guide

 Palouse Ranches pre-built livestock sheds and modular barns are unique in many ways — one being how easily you can replace a broken piece of siding!
 Our walls are built with a pocket system so the 2″x8″ boards slide right in and stack on top of one another.

 Noticed the turned-up pipe ends on each side of our builds?
 Those are our tipped ends!
 Our portable livestock shelters are heavy-duty and range in weight from 2,300 lbs to more than 7,000 lbs.
 They are built on skids with tipped ends for easy relocation.
 A mid-sized or larger tractor, or a 3/4 ton or larger pickup can pull any size of shelter.
 A chain is hooked to the bars on the tipped ends and the shelter is simply pulled along the ground to a new place.

-Our steel-framed livestock buildings are considered portable so they do not require an official PSF snow load rating, nor do they fall under IBC requirements.
+Our steel-framed livestock buildings are considered portable; however, we do work alongside an Engineer to ensure above-average snow load & wind load ratings.
 Given the nature of a portable unit, site conditions, terrain, and ground prep may vary across your property and these factors do have an effect on the structure’s load ratings.
 Unlike stick-built and wood pole buildings, our welded steel frames and pocket walls have a bit of flex built in to ensure they’re towable across your pasture and property without damage to the structure.
-These livestock shelters are very durable and can withstand extreme elements, however; it is recommended to add our additional snow load roof package and earth anchors to units placed in regions with 40PSF+ load requirements.
+These livestock shelters are very durable and can withstand extreme elements, however; it is recommended to add our additional snow load roof package and earth anchors to units placed in regions with 60PSF+ load requirements.
 Additionally, it is always recommended to keep excess snow removed from your shelter to avoid any damage or injury.

 Adding in our unofficial snow load package reduces spacing of our 2″x6″ purlins to 14-1/4″ and includes the addition of 2-7/8″ welded pipe bracing across the front span of each opening.
 This will aid in improved structural load and reduce deflection under heavy snow conditions.